 His opponent laughed and began to circle him, a vulture eying his prey.
 "Give it up, Captain.
 It is our victory.
 You and your men should accept your fate."

 Adrenaline fuelled by fury filled Charles's veins; he had failed in his duty to protect the King, but it wasn't over yet.
-Allies smuggled in by the Rogue had managed to secure the Queen and the heir when the melee had broken out.
-They had disappearing down one of the many servants' passages that ran through the palace.
+Allies smuggled in by the Rogue had managed to secure the Queen and the heir when the melee had broken out; they had disappeared down one of the many servants' passages that ran through the palace.
 As much as he trusted the abilities of the Rogue and his men, it was Charles's duty to ensure the safety of the Queen and her child, and he would see it through if it was the last thing he did.

-At this rate we'll all fall here before we find the Queen, the Captain thought grimly.
-We have to get out of the audience chamber.
+At this rate we will all fall here, the Captain thought grimly.
+We must get out of the audience chamber.

-Another sweep was coming, but this time the Captain didn't step out of the way.
+Another attack was coming, but this time he didn't step out of the way.
 He heard the whistle of the blade as he ducked low and it sliced through the air above his head.
-He lunged.
-The thrust bit through armour and flesh and his opponent fell to his knees, his eyes wide in shock as his blade clattered to the floor.
+He lunged, the blade slicing through the gap between his opponent's mail and helm.
+The enemy fell to his knees, eyes wide in shock as his blade clattered to the floor, Charles's sword piercing straight through this throat.

 I will see this through.